martindevans/EphemerisNotes/docs/ImplementationDetails/PrecisionScale/PrecisionScale.md

 <FloatCalculator />

-This calculation is done by reinterpreting (i.e. converting it without changing the bit pattern at all) the floating point value as an integer [[3]], incrementing the integer and reinterpreting it back to a float.
+This calculation is done by reinterpreting (i.e. converting it without changing the bit pattern at all) the floating point value as an integer ([see here](https://stackoverflow.com/questions/7538734/reinterpret-cast-floating-point-number-to-integer)), incrementing the integer and reinterpreting it back to a float.
 This gets the next value along the "number line" which is the smallest possible change in value that can be represented.

 ## Relevance To Ephemeris